 If you say, “The writers are two middle-aged fellows, with a few or no credits,” the response is, “Don’t make the deal.”
 It doesn’t matter if the idea or script is great.

-Story cogency is less relevant than "Who is the writer."
+Story cogency is irrelevant.
 These women and men, the Hollywood decision makers, go to many parties.
 They want to shine their own apple to other producers.

 One producer wants to say, “I made a deal with a writer that won a Pulitzer Prize.”
 The next one might say, “This week, I made a deal with a Nobel Laureate.”
 No one says, “I signed for a great idea and two older scriptwriters; the idea, story and writers have enormous potential.”